+Examples I.B.13

-- a) The Bullock Archive has three microfilm series: - b) M media; - c) L Lt.
-Governor; - d) C Comptroller. - Examples I.D.13 - 14.
-Target cards a piece of paper used in the microfilm recording process that relayed simple commands to the machine. - a) For example, a commonly found target card is marked "Simplex to Duplex Mode," meaning the machine would now have to record the front and back of a document, as opposed to the front only. - b) Another target card marked "Duplex to Simplex Mode" would reverse the command. - c) These cards are not considered part of the Bullock Papers, and should be removed from the physical record when found in a folder.
+14. Target cards - a piece of paper used in the microfilm recording process that relayed simple commands to the machine through the use of bar codes printed on the paper.
+For example, a commonly found target card is marked "Simplex to Duplex Mode," meaning the machine would now have to record the front and back of a document, as opposed to the front only.
+Another target card marked "Duplex to Simplex Mode" would reverse the command.
+These cards are not considered part of the Bullock Papers, and should be removed from the physical record when found in a folder.